DDDDorwin/Distributed-mobility-prediction/README.md

 ``src/main/__main__.py`` file.

 ### Running the tests
-To run the tests you can run in terminal
+To run the in temporary virtual environments you can run in terminal

 ``$ tox``